Starting

 |

-the top of the field the path goes left around the rear of Three
+At the top of the field the path goes left around the rear

-Chimneys.
-Ahead of you can be seen (picture left) the stone
+of Three Chimneys.
+Ahead of you can be seen (picture left)

-style Perks had problems going through.
-Click on photo for more
+the stone stile Perks had problems going through.
+Click on

 360° view at Stone stile